reese-parker/social-media-clone/README.md

 * React-Router v6 provides routing between the post feed and authentication pages.
 * The app features a demo mode with a provided account.
 When enabled, the app will load an initial snapshot of the database and keep a copy in local state.
 New posts are displayed during the session but are not saved to the database.
 * The website is styled using MUI V5 components.
 Additional custom styles are applied using CSS modules.
 Responsiveness is achievied through grids and media-queries.
-* Global state is managed through useContext.
+* App state is managed through Context API.
 The app features several custom hooks for user inputs, boolean togglers and fetching from the database.
 * Hosting is provided through Firebase.